Phantom 2040 (video game): Gameplay

-The game follows primarily side-scrolling action elements.
-At several points in the storyline, players can make a direct choice about which path they take (in each case, the paths reconvene at the next chapter).
-Every choice the player makes results in a unique ending, meaning over 20 different endings are available.
-A select few endings are classified as successful endings, while all others result in negative outcomes for the city of Metropia and present the player with the message "Try Again".

-Phantom 2040 has a heavy emphasis on exploration.
+Phantom 2040 follows primarily side-scrolling action elements with a heavy emphasis on exploration.
 It is up to the player to locate the area's objective or exit, and every area offers optional areas with restoration kits or weapon upgrades.
-Some areas are locked by numbered gates that must be opened by destroying the remote lock of the same number, located elsewhere in that area (additionally, some locks can only be accessed if the area is reached by a secret underground network of sewer systems which connect every area).
+Some areas are locked by numbered gates that must be opened by destroying the remote lock of the same number, located elsewhere in that area.
+Additionally, some locks can only be accessed if the area is reached by a secret underground network of sewer systems which connect every area.
 The area's objective may include locating a keycard, dealing with a boss or simply finding access to the next area.
 The majority of areas can all be revisited at the player's leisure anytime after they are unlocked.

+At several points in the storyline, players can make a direct choice about which path they take (in each case, the paths reconvene at the next chapter).
+The choices the player makes change the scenes that make up ending, meaning there are over 20 different scenes available that mix and match to make up the full ending.
+Only one ending is classified as a successful ending, while all the others result in negative outcomes for the city of Metropia and present the player with the message "Try Again".